-During a typical day, there are 102 buses on the road for the morning peak service period, 98 buses on the road during afternoon peak hours, and 65 buses on the road during non-peak hours.
-These buses service 1,491 bus stops along 40 fixed routes.
+The conventional transit fleet consists of 164 buses including 13 high-floor conventional 40-foot diesel buses; 108 low-floor conventional 40-foot diesel buses; 10 low-floor articulating 62-foot diesel buses, and 6 mid-sized low-floor 26-foot diesel buses.
+During a typical day, there are 105 buses on the road for the morning peak service period, 98 buses on the road during afternoon peak hours, and 65 buses on the road during non-peak hours.
+These buses service 1,688 bus stops along 38 routes.

-Saskatoon Transit has a staff compliment of 407 employees engaged in conventional operations, administration, maintenance, and Access Transit (based on current data).
+Saskatoon Transit has a staff compliment of 407 employees engaged in conventional operations, administration, maintenance, and Access Transit.

 In 2010, Saskatoon Transit implemented the Electronic Farebox Collection system and Smart Card technology.
 In 2015, Saskatoon Transit initiated an automated voice annunciation and scrolling text system on the bus fleet.
 In 2016, an open real-time data feed for third party vendors was initiated.
 Currently, Google and Transit are using this data allowing customers to see where their bus is in real time.
-In 2017, Saskatoon Transit conducted a trial of the ClassPass program under which school classes can apply to ride regular transit routes for free.
-The program was extended in 2018 and served 3,557 students.
-Saskatoon Transit became a 100% accessible bus fleet in 2019.
-Saskatoon Transit also recorded its fifth highest ridership in 2019!
+In 2017, Saskatoon Transit conducted a trial of the Class Pass program under which school classes can apply to ride regular transit routes for free, provided they apply in advance.
+The pilot had the following results: